jellehermsen/HasClunk/README.md

     hasclunk init

-Generate your blog inside website/
+Generate your blog (result will go into website/)

     hasclunk build